scikit-hep/scikit-hep.github.io/pages/developers/mypy.md

 Static typing has some great features worth checking out:

-- Unions (New syntax coming in Python 3.10)
+- Unions (New syntax in Python 3.10)
 - Generic Types (New syntax in Python 3.9)
 - Literals
 - TypedDict